nttbdrk25/ImageNetPlaces365/README.md

 and Places365 to obtain their rescaled subsets.
 * Experimental results for image classification have validated the raised challenge of the rescaled subsets.
-Verifying on these subsets helps researchers to save the computational cost for the early network drafts.
+Verifying on these subsets helps researchers to save time and the computational cost for the early network drafts.
 * It can be conducive to a good rate of a network draft on the large datasets if it is good on the rescaled subsets.